Chapter Selection Menu: 1 2 3 4 5 6 7 8 9 E Next>>

 Steve Cooking Squab on Friday

 The ship's crews returned in the late afternoon and things began to wind down at the fort.
 Steve had begun preparing dinner which consisted of squab and baked potatoes.
 So I was happy with that because I could definitely eat the potatoes.
 He offered to make salad, but with some recent digestive issues I couldn't seem to digest raw veggies very well.
-So I said I appreciated the offer, but if no one else Rachel at Sunset
+So I said I appreciated the offer, but if no one else

 Photo: Mission